BVR-Group/checklist/README.md

 - Make desired changes.
 - Open a pull request and wait for review.

-If a change is accepted it will be merged and will go live in a matter of minutes.
+If a change is accepted it will be merged and will go live in a matter of minutes at [http://bvr.group/checklist](http://bvr.group/checklist).

 ### Getting Started
 - **Install dependencies** - Installs everything you need to start working.